ValerianArdelean/basicComputer/README.md

 ## Running the app:
-Clone the repository and simply open the index.html file with any browser There, follow the instructions displayed
+Clone the repository and simply open the index.html file with any browser There, follow the instructions displayed:
-    ###Instructions:

     *This computer can operate mathematical, grade I and II operations with two members.

     *In order to proceed click on the start button(displayed on the page).